 Welcome by AFJ President Debbie Moose

 1-3 p.m.
-The Changing Landscape of Food Journalism: Keynote by Kim Severson and Kat Kinsman
+The Changing Landscape of Food Journalism

 Kimberly Voss - associate professor, Nicolson School of Communication, University of Central Florida and author of The Food Section and the recent history of the founding of AFJ, has spent 10 years researching food journalism in the U.S. Kim Severson - four-time James Beard award-winning food writer for The New York Times and author of four books - came up through the newspaper industry; Kat Kinsman - managing editor of Eatocracy, CNN's food blog, with more than 47,000 Twitter followers - has a passion for social media and the digital world.
 Sid Evans - editor-in-chief of Southern Living and group editor of Time Inc.'s Lifestyle Division (including Cooking Light, Coastal Living and Sunset) - has worked his magic on print and digital editions of some of the country's most successful magazines.
 Together, they offer a lively overview of the state of food writing and multimedia storytelling, what we can learn from one another's platforms, and the challenges and opportunities ahead.
 Charlotte Observer food editor and blogger Kathleen Purvis moderates.

 3:15-4:15 p.m.
 One Table, Many Voices: Understanding Memphis’ Food Culture

 7-10 p.m.
-Taste of Memphis at the Stax Museum of American Soul Music
+A Smokin’ TASTE OF MEMPHIS at the Stax Museum of American Soul Music

 THURSDAY, SEPTEMBER 11

 8:30-10 a.m.
 AFJ Annual Meeting (Open to all AFJ members)

 Continental breakfast provided in meeting room to members only.